sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tree</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : File system tree viewer
+Short desc    : File system tree viewer
 URL          : http://mama.indstate.edu/users/ice/tree/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The tree utility recursively displays the contents of directories in a
+Descript     : The tree utility recursively displays the contents of directories in a
              : tree-like format.
 Tree is basically a UNIX port of the DOS tree
              : utility.
 ```